Deploy

 When linking to Navigator from another app, you can use callback to return to the original app and callbackprompt to notify your users when navigation completes before returning them to the original app.
 If callbackprompt is not used, control will pass directly back to the original app, and a prompt is not displayed.

-The following example link specifies that Navigator should display directions to a single location and that once navigation to that location has been completed, the user should be notified that the app from which Navigator was accessed (in this case, ArcGIS Collector) will be opened:
+The following example link specifies that Navigator should display directions to a single location and that once navigation to that location has been completed, the user should be notified that the app from which Navigator was accessed (in this case, ArcGIS Field Maps) will be opened:

 Test your links

 Once you've created a link, it's ready for testing.
-While you can test it yourself, it's recommended that you also get feedback from mobile workers—make sure the people using your links can be successful with them.
+While you can test it yourself, it's recommended that you also get feedback from mobile workers—make sure the people using your links can successfully access them.

 Before distributing your link for use in the field, make sure it functions as expected.
 Pay attention to the following: